bet4a/d3wiki/Quantitative-Scales.md

 scale.ticks(20, formatCurrency);
 ```

+The optional *format* argument may also be a [[format specifier|Formatting#wiki-d3_format]] string.
+If the format specifier doesn’t have a defined precision, the precision will be set automatically by the scale, returning the appropriate format.
+This provides a convenient, declarative way of specifying a format whose precision will be automatically set by the scale.

 <a name="log_copy" href="#wiki-log_copy">#</a> log.<b>copy</b>()

 Returns an exact copy of this scale.
 Changes to this scale will not affect the returned scale, and vice versa.